The Thomas Pages homepage

 Abram adopts the king of Salem's terms for God, El Elyon (אֵל עֶלְיֹון), in rebuking the king of Sodom; terms also found in the Ugaritic Poems on clay tablets from Ras Shamra in Lebanon.

-It has a rhyming structure in the Hebrew which sets it apart from the narrative text, probably as prophetic (inspired) speech (Gen.14:19-20).
-Abram then recognises this by adopting Melchizedek's terminology in his reply to the king of Sodom.
+It has a rhyming structure in the Hebrew which sets it apart from the narrative text, probably as prophetic (inspired) speech (Genesis 14:19-20).
+Abram then recognises this by adopting Melchizedek's terminology in his public reply to the king of Sodom.

 David remembered Melchizedek, and later with inspired speech announced the future messianic king of Israel as –